 There are times that the landlord will specify separate rental costs for the premises, furniture, and maintenance.
 You just need to check the total rental amount if it all adds correctly.

 Your agreement should be stamped by the Inland Revenue Authority of Singapore.
 If this is not secured, then your contract will not be valid.

 Term of Lease

-Generally, the lease period is minimum of 1 year.
+Generally, renting or lease period is a minimum of 1 year.
 This can be with or without an option to renew.

-When the contract has been settled, you may now move in.
+When the renting or lease contract has been settled, you may now move in.
 But first, the landlord will provide you a list of inventory.
 Make sure that you check it as well for possible damages.